Better Focus On Aging Eyesight

 Multifocal Progressive Prescriptions

 Progressive lenses blend from reading at the bottom to distance at the top without a visible line.
 Thus, they actually contain many prescriptions.
 (Side distortion decreases peripheral acuity.
 Patients become accustomed to making necessary head adjustments to compensate.)
 As the variance between top and bottom prescriptions increases, the intermediate vision is more dramatically altered.
-If the distance prescription is -2.0 and the reading is +0.25 then the intermediate between the two is -0.825.
-This is much less correction than the prescribed -2.0 so the wearer may occasionally tilt his head down to access the stronger zone.
+If the prescription is -2.0 (distance) and +0.25 (reading) then the intermediate between the two is -0.825.
+This is much less correction than the prescribed -2.0 so the wearer may occasionally tilt his head down to access the stronger zone at the upper rim of the glasses.

-The dynamics change in Figure 2.
-Now let's assume (E) is the 20/10 corrected distance prescription and there is a desire to improve the reading.
+Figure 2 (Right): Now let’s assume (E) is the 20/10 corrected distance prescription and there is a desire to improve the reading.
 Limited to increments of 0.25, the reading is improved with a -0.25 prescription in figure (F).
 This softens the intermediate but corrects to 20/20.
 Figure (G) sacrifices distance and figure (H) sacrifices reading.
 Progressive lenses that narrow the intermediate range would enhance the overall prescription.
 A second pair of eyeglasses like (G) would improve comfort for extended intermediate-range computer use.

 Often the prescription in one eye differs from the other.
 Sometimes prescriptions can be modified slightly in one to achieve a balanced average.
+Ever changing astigmatism —irregular shape of eyeball—plays large role in focusing.
 When an eyeglass prescription is not optimal, the patient makes several adjustments—moving objects nearer or further away, sliding glasses down on the nose or removing eyewear completely.
 If this describes your behavior, an evaluation by an eye care professional may reveal that an adjustment to your prescription or type of lens is advisable.

 Video: Long vs Short Corridors (in Progressive Lenses)